Hatscot/Ebay_SW_Pic_scraper_2/README.md

 python LSW_Ebay_SW_pic_scraper_new_fixed.py
 ```

+To rotate proxies, set the environment variable `SCRAPER_PROXIES` to a
+comma-separated list of proxy URLs before running the script.
+Each
+request will use the next proxy in the list.

 The CSV file must contain the columns `SW_Code`, `Item_Link` and `Downloaded`.
 Newly downloaded images will update the `Downloaded` column.